Ian Ziering

-Ian Andrew Ziering (/ˈaɪən ˈzɪərɪŋ/; born March 30, 1964) is an American actor best known for his role as Steve Sanders on the television series Beverly Hills, 90210, which he played from 1990 to 2000.
-He is also the voice of Vinnie on Biker Mice from Mars.
-From 2013 to 2018, he starred as Fin Shepard in the Sharknado film series.
+Ian Andrew Ziering (/ˈaɪən ˈzɪərɪŋ/; born March 30, 1964) is an American actor best known for his role as Steve Sanders on the television series Beverly Hills, 90210 (1990–2000).
+He is also the voice of Harry Osborn in Spider-Man: The New Animated Series and Vinnie on Biker Mice from Mars.
+From 2013 to 2018, he saw a career resurgence after starring as Fin Shepard in the Sharknado film series.
 In 2019, he played the DC Comics character Blue Devil on the series Swamp Thing.

 Early life

 Ziering was born in Newark, New Jersey, the youngest of three boys for Muriel (1925–1998) and Paul M. Ziering (1921–2008), an educator, orchestra leader, and saxophonist.
 He grew up in West Orange, New Jersey and has two older brothers, Jeff and Barry.
-Ziering is Jewish (his family is from Russia and Austria).
+Ziering is Jewish, with his family originating from Russia and Austria.
 He graduated from West Orange High School in 1982, and from William Paterson University in 1988.

 Career

 In 1990, Ziering began his portrayal of the character Steve Sanders on the hit series Beverly Hills, 90210.
-Sanders was a high school student and friend of Brandon Walsh (Jason Priestly), one of the series' other central characters.
+Sanders was a high school student and friend of Brandon Walsh (Jason Priestley), one of the series' other central characters.
 He is one of only four series regulars to appear on the show for its entire duration of ten seasons until 2000.

 In 1998, Ziering was cast as the voice of Dr. Niko "Nick" Tatopoulos in Godzilla: The Series, which was a direct follow-up to the 1998 film.
-Ziering replaced Matthew Broderick, who played Nick Tatopolous in the film.
+Ziering replaced Matthew Broderick, who portrayed the character in the film.

+In May 2002, Ziering joined the cast of Spider-Man: The New Animated Series, this time a direct follow-up to the 2002 film directed by Sam Raimi.
+Ziering was the voice of Harry Osborn, replacing James Franco.
+The series premiered on MTV in 2003, but despite positive reviews, was cancelled due to low ratings.

 In 2006, Ziering produced, directed and starred in the short film Man vs. Monday, which won the Audience Choice Award at the 2006 Fort Lauderdale International Film Festival.
 Also in 2006, he won the Best Actor Award at the 2006 Monaco Film Festival for his portrayal of Francis in the independent film Stripped Down.

-Ziering has also appeared in the television series JAG, What I Like About You, The Doctors as Erich Aldrich and Guiding Light as Cameron Stewart.
+Ziering has also appeared in the television series JAG, What I Like About You (reuniting with 90210 costar Jennie Garth, The Doctors, as Erich Aldrich and Guiding Light as Cameron Stewart.
 He also had a role in the videogame Freelancer as the protagonist, Edison Trent.